-This is a summary of an interview between Ziwani’s Ofhentse Piet and Valentine Gitoho, which was recorded at the Ziwani launch on 25 June 2021.
-You can watch the full video here or listen to the podcast here.
+This is a summary of an interview between Ziwani’s Ofhentse Piet and Valentine Gitoho, which was recorded live at the Ziwani launch on 25 June 2021.
+You can watch the full video here.

-OP: To begin our conversation, won’t you tell us a little bit of your story?
-What are some of the things that have shaped you and ultimately gotten you to this place where you are passionate about accountability?
+OP: Won’t you tell us a little bit of your story?
+What are some of the things that have shaped you and ultimately brought you to this place where you are passionate about accountability?

-VG: Before I became a Christian, I used to work at Price Waterhouse and one of the things we used to do (I was a tax consultant then), was to be accountable for every 15 minutes of your time.
-This was important for billing the client and collecting payment, so for me, performance was based on the work that we used to do.
-I then worked in the corporate sector for Diner’s Club, where issues of integrity were extremely high because we became a finance institution.
-Then, moving to the church I became the Secretary for the Council, and one of the things I asked for as soon as I took over the position was the church constitution, so that I could follow it.
+VG: I used to work at PWC as a tax consultant, and we were accountable for every 15 minutes of our time.
+This was important for billing the client and collecting payment, so for me, performance and accountability was part of the work we used to do.
+I then worked for Diner’s Club, where issues of integrity were extremely high because we became a finance institution.
+Then, moving to the church I became the secretary for the Council, and one of the things I asked for as soon as I took over the position was the church constitution, so that I could follow it.
 It surprised me that they had to look for it because I thought it was something we all needed to have – so once it was found I made copies and gave them to everyone in the council, and I found that many of them had never even seen it!

-OP: Well done to you guys for establishing this much-needed initiative.
+OP: That is so exciting Valentine.
+Well done for establishing this much-needed initiative.
 You’ve been involved in business as a marketplace leader and also in church and ministry.
 How has this shaped your perspective on faith and work integration?

 VG: One of the things that comes up very clearly is that you cannot do unless you are.
-In other words, you cannot disciple others unless you are a disciple for example.
+In other words, you cannot disciple others unless you are a disciple.
 So it starts with me and who I am.
-So personally, I would go away for a retreat every quarter just to reflect and have time with the Lord.
+Personally, I would go away for a retreat every quarter just to reflect and have time with the Lord.
 We also have Bible studies as a couple because it all starts at home.
-And then I have accountability partners around me to help me to walk the talk as it were.
+And then I have accountability partners around me to help me to ‘walk the talk’ as it were.

-OP: So one of the issues that always comes up whenever the subject of the future of Africa is discussed is the need for good leadership.
+OP: That is very good.
+So one of the issues that always comes up whenever the subject of the future of Africa is discussed is the need for good leadership.
 I know that you and your husband are involved in raising up the next generation.
 What are some of the things that you would like to instil in the next generation?

 We also see what we call the idolatry of self, expressed increasingly through social media, which makes it hard to reach out to young people.
 So we find ways to create platforms where they can connect.
 One such tools was introduced to us by Patrick Kuwana on transformational leadership.
 That has been an incredible tool because it helps them to look at themselves first and see some of the false beliefs and baggage that they have been carrying, and how that impacts their work culture, so that they can be set free and be productive.